 This template is a customizable document.
 You’ll see placeholder text and prompts to guide your policy to reflect your local labor laws and your team’s unique approach to remote work.

-We suggest including this policy in your remote workers’ onboarding process to ensure they review and understand the details of the policy.
+We suggest including this policy in your remote workers’ onboarding process to ensure they review and understand all details.